Tips for Choosing a Psychotherapist:

 Questions to Ask a Prospective Therapist

 -Do you have openings?
-How soon could you get me in?
+How soon can you get me in?
 How long is the wait?

 -Are you available for appointments on weekends?
 Evenings?